 - 1.1.
 Radiation generating equipment (RGE) usage on humans shall be conducted in accordance with policies, procedures and guidelines presented in this manual. - 1.2.
-Each department using RGE and each contact person (CP) responsible for human-use under the University of Cincinnati Radiation Control and Safety Program (RCSP) shall maintain a copy of this manual.
+Each department using RGE and each contact person (CP) responsible for human-use under the University of Cincinnati Radiation Control and Safety Program (RCSP) shall maintain access to an electronic version or a copy of this manual.
 The manual must be readily available to personnel for consultation and information purposes. - 1.3.
 This manual incorporates quality assurance (QA) and radiation protection policies, procedures and guidelines.
-The Radiation Safety Committee (RSC) and the CCHMC/SHC Quality Assurance Committee (QA Committee) have reviewed and approved the initial version and each subsequent revision of this manual. - 1.3.1.
+The Radiation Safety Committee (RSC) and the University of Cincinnati (UC)/SHC Quality Assurance Committee (UC/SHC QA Committee) have reviewed and approved the initial version and each subsequent revision of this manual. - 1.3.1.
 The manual shall be updated as necessary to reflect changes in policies, procedures, institutional equipment and/or regulatory changes.
-Order for changes: - 1.3.1.1.
-First changes suggested to and/or by the Certified Radiation Expert(s) (CRE) or the Individual Responsible for Radiation Protection/Radiation Safety Officer (IRRP)/RSO.
-(Any individual may make a suggestion for change to the CRE and/or IRRP/RSO.) - 1.3.1.2.
-Second review and approval by CCHMC/SHC QA Committee(s). - 1.3.1.3.
+Order for changes: - 1.3.1.1.First changes suggested to and/or by the Certified Radiation Expert(s) (CRE) or the Individual Responsible for Radiation Protection/Radiation Safety Officer (IRRP)/RSO.
+(Any individual may make a suggestion for change to the CRE and/or the IRRP/RSO.) - 1.3.1.2.Second review and approval by UC/SHC QA Committee. - 1.3.1.3.
 Final review and approval by RSC. - 1.3.2.
-The IRRP/RSO is responsible for distributing copies of each revision to each CP and member of the CCHMC/SHC QA Committee within 30 days of RSC approval. - 1.3.3.
-The CP and/or CCHMC/SHC QA Committee member is responsible for ensuring each RGE radiation worker (RW) under their responsibility is informed regarding applicable changes incorporated in a revision within 60 days of RSC approval. - 1.3.4.
-The IRRP/RSO is responsible for ensuring the current version of the manual is posted on the Radiation Safety website (www.uc.edu/radsafety). - 1.4.
+The IRRP/RSO is responsible for distributing copies of each revision to each CP and member of the UC/SHC QA Committee within 30 days of RSC approval. - 1.3.3.
+The CP and/or UC/SHC QA Committee member is responsible for ensuring each RGE radiation worker (RW) under their responsibility is informed regarding applicable changes incorporated in a revision within 60 days of RSC approval. - 1.3.4.
+The IRRP/RSO is responsible for ensuring the current version of the manual is posted on the Radiation Safety website (Radiation Safety Office). - 1.4.
 All individuals operating RGE for human-use shall read and understand this manual prior to use of RGE on humans.